csbg/BioinformaticsPracticals1/python1.md

 ## Exercises

 Each unit concludes with several exercises which you should solve on your own.
 Your solutions will be graded, and the scores will be used to obtain your final grade for the course.
-Next to each exercise, the maximum number of points for the correct solution is given.
+The maximum number of points for the correct solution of each exercise is indicated.

 Store all files that you generate for unit 1 in the folder `python1` in your home directory.